Franzvd14/IOL-Friction-Testing/README.md

 Machine Design: From a conceptual standpoint, the main design was to hold the syringe with the loaded IOL cartridge and allow, the "plunger" to press on the IOL at a consistent speed.
 Furthermore, the layout of the machine would have to only allow for horizontal movement to mimic the ophthalmologist procedure.
 From a mechanical standpoint, the design used a stepper motor driving a worm gear–lead screw assembly, which converts rotary motion into precise and uniform horizontal linear motion through the lead screw.

-Together with the engineering team, the original CAD was as follows:
+Together with the EGR team, the original CAD was as follows:

-[CAD model Picture 1](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1741%20(1).jpg) This is a Top View of the Friction Tester (CAD by design team; I contributed to the mechanical design concept and system validation).
+[CAD model Picture 1](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1741%20(1).jpg) This is a Top View of the Friction Tester (CAD by EGR team; I contributed to the mechanical design concept and system validation).

-[CAD model Picture 2](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1740%20(1).jpg) This is a Side View of th Friction Tester.
+[CAD model Picture 2](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1740%20(1).jpg) This is a Side View of the Friction Tester.